logicmoo/logicmoo_workspace/Syntax.md

 * 2) Literals in reactive rules and clauses are processed Prolog-like, in the order in which they are written.
 Processing is suspended if the time of a fluent or the start time of an event is later than the current time, or if the time is a variable and the literal cannot be made true at the current time, but might become true later.

 * 3) Times can be omitted from fluents and events.
 However, for this to work, composite events and actions need to be declared as events, and  intensional fluents need to be declared as fluents.
 This feature is currently under development, and is subject to change.
-Implicit and explicit times Timed and untimed notation can be mixed in the same sentence.
-Currently, the interpreter interprets untimed notation implicit times according to the following rules:
+Implicit and explicit times can be mixed in the same sentence.
+Currently, the interpreter interprets implicit times according to the following rules:

-The statement

 ```
 #!